metinntrn/metin-data-analytics/readme.md

-markdown
-# 📊 Data Analyst
+# 📊 Data Analyst Portfolio

-A collection of hands-on **Data Science**, **Exploratory Data Analysis (EDA)**, and **Data Cleaning** projects built with Python.
+A collection of hands-on **Data Analysis**, **Exploratory Data Analysis (EDA)**, **SQL**, and **Data Cleaning** projects built with Python and SQL.

-The goal of this repository is to practice real-world data workflows, including data profiling, preprocessing, visualization, and automated cleaning pipelines.
+The goal of this repository is to practice real-world data analyst workflows, including data profiling, preprocessing, querying, visualization, and automated cleaning pipelines.

 ## 📂 Repository Structure

 ```
 .